lucianpls/mod_mrf/README.md

  when the MRF files are changed at run-time, avoiding stale or even broken content.
 MRF in-place modification do not require this flag because the old content is still available

+ ***MMapping prefix***
+ - Optional, controls the mapping of the M parameter to data source.
+The only value currently implemented is _prefix_, which means that the M, as a decimal number will be added right in front of the basename of the file, both the Index and Data.
+The range based data file split still applies, each part will be prefixed by the M value

 ***CannedIndex On***
  - Optional, flags the index file as a canned format index, see mrf_apps/can.cpp.
 This is a dense format index that can be much smaller.
 Should be used only when needed, and not recommended when